taimurislamkhan/LE-Programmer/README.md

    - Enter the device address (0-127)
    - The program will automatically:
      - Collect sine and cosine calibration values
-     - Update the LE_Final sketch with these values
      - Compile and upload the calibrated firmware
+   - Program asks to upload with changed values.
+Press y and enter

 4. Monitoring a device:
    - Select option 3 (Read) to monitor sine and cosine values from a running device
-   - This is useful for troubleshooting or verifying calibration
-   - Values are displayed and saved to a results file
+   - Make sure the sine and cosine values are zero
+   - Verify the address

 ## Hardware Setup